beutah/beutah.github.io/README.md

-# Beutah The Analyst Portfolio
+# Beutah The Strategist Portfolio

 Welcome to my professional portfolio!
 I specialize in Business Data Analytics and Intelligence, using tools like **Power BI**, **SQL**, **Python**, and **Tableau** to create impactful data-driven solutions.